Skip Global navigation and goto content

 The Application Process

 You must be at least 18 years old to participate in the program.
 We handle requests for internships and volunteers on a case-by-case basis, subject to availability.
 Community Health clinic internships and rotations, especially, reach capacity months before the desired intern start date.
 Program placement will be based on the availability of our staff and resources at the time of your request. .
-To get started, you must complete the Internship/Volunteer Application Form by clicking HERE.
+To get started, you must complete the Internship/Volunteer Application Form by clicking Internship Volunteer Application Form.

 You must submit your application materials by: